YagoOlive/iris-chrome-extension/README.md

       - Without a growing line: A more precise, fixed-point calibration.

     Follow the instructions by moving your head to target each red dot on the screen, as if you were moving a cursor to each of the red dots.
+Once you are done, the calibration file will automatically be saved to the chrome extension.

 2. **Enable Camera Access**.